 The technology continues to grow worldwide, the FTTH Council reported.
 The number of countries where FTTH broadband connections were making big gains continued to grow in number.
 The report listed 14 countries in which more than 1 percent of households had FTTH connections, up from 11 the year before.
 The group reported that 2007 was the best year in terms of new FTTH subscribers worldwide.
 Japan, China and the United States led the way with almost 6 million new FTTH households between them.

 As demand for broadband capacity continues to grow, it's likely governments and private developers will do more to bring FTTH broadband connections to more homes.

-For more information about fiber-to-the-home broadband connections and related topics, check out the links on the next page.
+For more information about fiber-to-the-home broadband connections and related topics, check out the links below.